 Prepare the Night Before

 Plan outfits, pack lunch, pack workout clothes, and fill water bottles up before hitting the sack.
-Go as far as filling the tea pot with water the night before and leaving out the canisters of Vital Proteins Matcha Collagen and Collagen Creamer out on the counter for your morning Matcha Latte.
+Go as far as filling the tea pot with water the night before and leaving out the canisters of Vital Proteins® Matcha Collagen and Vital Proteins Collagen Creamer® out on the counter for your morning matcha latte.

 Saving these extra 5-10 minutes in the morning allows for extra time to take a longer shower, do some morning stretches, or hit the snooze button one more time!